sorinmarti/django_ndr_core/docs/modules/what-is-ndr-core.rst

 What is NDR Core?
 #################

-NDR Core is a system to help you build a project website for your data repositories.
+NDR Core is a system to help you build a project website to present your research data.
 Modern science and humanities projects often produce data they want to make accessible.
-The data is (hopefully) stored in a FAIR environment and thus saved for long term use.
+The data should be stored in a FAIR environment and thus saved for long term use.
 Repositories with this functionality (such as Zenodo or InvenioRDM) do a great job storing the data and ensuring FAIR principles (Findable, Accessible, Interoperable, Reusable) and providing important functionalities such as providing persistent identifiers.
-What these repositories can't do is showcase your data and present it with a pretty website.
+What these repositories don't do is showcase your data and present it with a pretty website.
 After a research project you want to present data with context, maybe you want to publish studies alongside and you want to rapidly search it.
 NDR Core helps you to do just that.